stamford-syntax-club/onboarding-basics/docs/loops.md

 > **Challenge 1: Print out String + numbers**
 >

-Write a program using any loop types and print “The number is: ” + Number 1 to 5.
+Write a program using any loop types and print "The number is: " + Number 1 to 5.

 **Expected Output:**